YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ```

 ### pytest
-**Detailed Use Case:** In a team project, you need to ensure that critical components like the data processing pipeline and model architecture work consistently across different machines and as the code evolves.
+**Detailed Use Case:** Ensure that critical components like the data processing pipeline and model architecture work consistently across different machines and as the code evolves.

 **Expanded Example:**
 ```python